gesundkrank/jQuery.xml/README.md

 ##Installation
-1. download latest version from github (min version is recommended)
+1. Download latest version from github (min version is recommended)
-2. include it like any other script on your website:
+2. Include it like any other script on your website:

 	```html
 	<script type="text/javascript" src="/scripts/lib/jquery.xml-0.2.min.js"></script>
 	```

 ##Usage
-1. write a xml file. currently the file has to use this scheme:
+1. Write a xml file.
+Currently the file has to use this scheme:

 	```html
 	<templates>